BGMP/minecraft-data/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at this repo's [issues tab](https://github.com/BGMP/minecraft-data/issues).
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/minecraft-data/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome at [the repo](https://github.com/BGMP/minecraft-data)!

 ## Licence

 The gem is available as open source under the terms of the [MIT Licence](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Minecraft::Data project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/minecraft-data/blob/master/CODE_OF_CONDUCT.md).